European Central Bank makes another large interest rate hike | Business

 The 25-member governing council raised its interest rate benchmarks by three-quarters of a percentage point at a meeting in Frankfurt, matching its record increase from last month and joining the US Federal Reserve in making a series of rapid hikes to tackle soaring consumer prices.

-"Inflation remains far too high and will stay above our target for an extended period,'' ECB President Christine Lagarde told reporters.
-That means policymakers "expect to raise interest rates further'' to get back down to the bank's 2 per cent goal.
+ECB President Christine Lagarde acknowledged the risk is growing that the 19-country eurozone economy may plunge into recession but says “inflation remains far too high'' and will stay high for an extended period, so the bank expects to keep hiking.

-She said "we are not done yet.
-There is more ground to cover," despite expectations of further economic "weakening in the remainder of this year and the beginning of next year.''
-"In the present state of uncertainty, with the likelihood of recession looming much more on the horizon and the probability of it having increased, everyone has to do their job,'' she said.
-"Our job is price stability.
+“We are not done yet.
+There is more ground to cover,” she told reporters, despite expectations the economy will weaken the rest of this year and beginning of next.

+“In the present state of uncertainty, with the likelihood of recession looming much more on the horizon and the probability of it having increased, everyone has to do their job,'' Lagarde said.
+“Our job is price stability.
 This is our primary mandate and we are riveted to that.''
 Central banks around the world are rapidly raising interest rates that steer the cost of credit for businesses and consumers.
-Their goal is to halt galloping inflation fuelled by high energy prices tied to Russia's war in Ukraine, post-pandemic supply bottlenecks, and reviving demand for goods and services after COVID-19 restrictions eased.
+Their goal is to halt galloping inflation fueled by high energy prices tied to Russia's war in Ukraine, post-pandemic supply bottlenecks, and reviving demand for goods and services after COVID-19 restrictions eased.
 The Fed raised rates by three-quarters of a point for the third straight time last month.

 Quarter-point increases have usually been the norm for central banks.
-But that was before inflation spiked to 9.9 per cent in the eurozone, fuelled by higher prices for natural gas and electricity after Russia cut off most of its gas supplies during the war in Ukraine.
-"A long lasting war in Ukraine remains a significant risk,'' Lagarde said.
-"Confidence could deteriorate further and supply side constraints could worsen again.
+But that was before inflation spiked to 9.9% in the eurozone, fueled by higher prices for natural gas and electricity after Russia cut off most of its gas supplies during the war in Ukraine.
+“A long lasting war in Ukraine remains a significant risk,'' Lagarde said.
+“Confidence could deteriorate further and supply side constraints could worsen again.
 Energy and food costs could also remain persistently higher than expected.
 A weakening world economy could be an additional drag on growth in the euro area.''
-Inflation robs consumers of purchasing power, leading many economists to pencil in a recession for the end of this year and the beginning of next year in both the US and the 19 countries that use the euro as their currency.
-Inflation in the US is near 40-year highs of 8.2 per cent, fuelled in part by stronger growth and more pandemic support spending than in Europe.
+Inflation robs consumers of purchasing power, leading many economists to pencil in a recession for the end of this year and the beginning of next year in the 19 countries that use the euro as their currency.
+While inflation in the U.S. is near 40-year highs of 8.2%, fueled in part by stronger growth and more pandemic support spending than in Europe, the American economy grew in the third quarter after having shrunk in the first half of 2022.

-The ECB has now raised rates for the 19-country euro area by a full 2 percentage points in just three months, distance that took 18 months to cover during its last extended hiking phase in 2005-2007 and 17 months in 1999-2000.
+The ECB has now raised rates by a full 2 percentage points in just three months, distance that took 18 months to cover during its last extended hiking phase in 2005-2007 and 17 months in 1999-2000.

 Some analysts foresee a half-point increase at the ECB's last rate-setting meeting of the year in December and think the bank may pause after that.